zivuch/deploy/deploy-react.md

-# Deploy a NodeJS application with Render
+# Deploy a React application with Render

-This guide will walk you through the process of deploying a NodeJS application in the [cloud][cloud].
+This guide will walk you through the process of deploying a React application in the [cloud][cloud].
 You will use [Render][render], a [Platform-as-a-Service][paas] cloud, to run your application;

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->